 Our Nashville law firm helps immigrants seek asylum in the face of persecution

 Every year, thousands of people from around the world seek protection from their own countries within the borders of America.
 The laws governing asylum are very complicated, and it can be stressful to apply without the help of a skilled immigration lawyer.
 At the Law Office of Perry A. Craft, PLLC, we know how to help you seek asylum from persecution.
 You can rely on us to protect you and your rights every step of the way.

 What you should know about seeking asylum

 In America, people tend to think that only political dissidents seek asylum – but that’s not always true.
-You can seek protection from the American government if you are facing, or are in fear of facing, persecution because of your:
+You can seek the protection of the American government if you are facing, or are in fear of facing, persecution because of your:

 - Political opinion